conjurernix/conjurernix.github.io/posts/convex-overview.md

 The Convex network introduces a different approach to decentralized technology.
 It combines a lattice-based structure with Conflict-Free Replicated Data Types (CRDTs), diverging from the usual blockchain model.
-This structure is of particular interest to developers in the Clojure community, offering a new way of building decentralized applications (dApps).
+This structure is of particular interest to developers in the Clojure community, offering a new way of building decentralized applications or dApps.

 ### Mission and Purpose

 Convex presents itself as a platform aimed at fostering open and fair digital economic systems, a goal that might resonate well with the Clojure community, known for its preference for innovative and ethical tech solutions.
-The platform sets itself apart from some of the more controversial aspects often associated with blockchain technologies, seeking to offer a more positive and constructive contribution to the digital economy.
+The platform sets itself apart from some of the more controversial aspects often associated with blockchain and decentralised technologies, seeking to offer a more positive and constructive contribution to the digital economy.

 Functioning as a decentralized network and execution engine, Convex could be viewed as a variant of a "Stateful Internet," where the network not only hosts but also securely executes code and data.
 This design positions Convex as a